-In this study, we describe patterns of healthcare utilization and costs among patients with SLE in the US in separate cohorts for utilization and cost analyses.
-We identified that, overall, patients with SLE utilized significant healthcare resources; between one-fifth and one-third of patients required an ED visit annually, and an average of 13.7% of patients required inpatient services each year.
-For patients with SLE, healthcare utilization and costs remained important elements of disease burden from 2011 to 2015, as was reported prior to 2010^{6,8,9,10}.
-Patients with SLE had means of 1.7 hospitalizations, 2.5 ED visits, and 10 clinic/ provider visits annually.
-By comparison, for the general adult population in the US Healthcare Cost and Utilization Project, hospitalizations ranged from 78.9 to 502.2 per 1000 persons for those 18 to 44 years and \geq 85 years of age in 201213.
-In the US National Hospital Ambulatory Medical Care Survey, ED visits for the general adult population ranged from 47 to 61 per 100 persons for those 25 to 44 years and \geq 75 years of age in 201514.
+In this study, we describe patterns of health care utilization and costs among patients with SLE in the United States in separate cohorts for utilization and cost analyses.
+We identified that, overall, patients with SLE utilized significant health care resources; between one-fifth and one-third of patients required an ED visit annually, and an average of 13.7% of patients required inpatient services each year.
+For patients with SLE, health care utilization and costs remained important elements of disease burden during 2011-2015, as was reported prior to 2010(6,8-10).
+Patients with SLE had means of 1.7 hospitalizations, 2.5 ED visits, and 10 clinic/provider visits annually.
+By comparison, for the general adult population in the US Healthcare Cost and Utilization Project, hospitalizations ranged from 78.9 to 502.2 per 1000 persons for those 18-44 and $\geq$ 85 years of age in 2012(13).
+In the US National Hospital Ambulatory Medical Care Survey, ED visits for the general adult population ranged from 47 to 61 per 100 persons for those 25-44 and $\geq$ 75 years of age in 2015(14).

 To the best of our knowledge, this is the first study to combine integrated claims and EHR data to evaluate costs by disease severity for a population with SLE.
 This approach is advantageous because the data sources complement each other; the EHR database provides a more complete set of patient diagnoses compared with claims records, and claims records provide more complete documentation of services and medications used compared with EHR data.
-Together, both data sources provide more comprehensive insight into healthcare utilization and costs for patients with SLE than either could provide alone.
+Together, both data sources provide more comprehensive insight into health care utilization and costs for patients with SLE than either could provide alone.